 - Services shall be provided in the client's place of residence or one of the following places of service: - a.
 Assisted Living Facilities (ALFs); - b.
 Alternative Care Facilities (ACFs); - Group Residential Services and Supports (GRSS) including host homes, apartments or homes where three or fewer clients reside.
 Services shall not duplicate those that are the contracted responsibility of the GRSS; - d.
 Individual Residential Services and Supports (IRSS) including host homes, apartments or homes where three or fewer clients reside Services shall not duplicate those that are the contracted responsibility of the IRSS; or - e.
 Hotels, or similar temporary accommodations while traveling, will be considered the temporary place of residence for purposes of this rule. - f.
 Nothing in this section should be read to prohibit a client from receiving Home Health Services in any setting in which normal life activities take place, other than a hospital, nursing facility; intermediate care facility for individuals with intellectual disabilities; or any setting in which payment is or could be made under Medicaid for inpatient services that include room and board. - g.
-Telemedicine may be provided in accordance with Section 8.095.
+Services may be provided using interactive audio (including but not limited to telephone and relay calls), interactive video (including but not limited to interactive audiovisual modalities), or interactive data communication (including but not limited to live chat and excluding text messaging, electronic mail, and facsimile transmission) instead of in-person contact.
+Any health benefits provided through interactive audio, interactive video, or interactive data communication must meet the same standard of care as in-person care.